 A Branch Towel Bar

-Along the same lines as the rustic handrail idea, this branch towel bar idea is relatively simple in form and function, as well as in DIY-ability.
+Along the same lines as the rustic handrail idea, this branch towel bar DIY is relatively simple in form and function.
 The toughest part of this DIY is ensuring you’ve sanded your branch thoroughly for splinter-free results.

 Visit Pretty Handy Girl for full instructions on how to make this branch towel bar.